 The General Fund contains all financial resources of PRWFPA.
-The fiscal year-end General Fund balance decreased from \$625,941 to \$623,261.
-Expenditures were under final budget amounts due to an overall decrease in professional services resulting from the cancellation of the year's Legislative Conference and the lack of opportunities to compete for grant funding.
-There was less than one half percent decrease in the General Fund balance this fiscal year from the prior fiscal year.
+The fiscal year-end General Fund balance decreased from \$623,261 to \$606,730.
+Expenditures were under final budget amounts due to an overall decrease in professional services resulting from the cancellation of the year's Legislative Conference and the lack of opportunities to compete for grant funding and a decrease in expenditures for Administration resulting from conducting virtual Board and Staff Working Group meetings.
+There was a 2.7 percent decrease in the General Fund balance this fiscal year from the prior fiscal year.